 - 1. Property tax collections are the largest single revenue source for the school system.
-The housing market in our district is strong.
+The housing markets in our district is strong.
 We project continued growth in appraised values every three (3) years with continued modest increases in local taxes.
-Total local revenues are 83.4% of our resources, which are predominately local property taxes equating to 60.25% of the district's resources. - 2.
+Total local revenues are 83.04% of our resources, which are predominately local property taxes equating to 59.96% of the district's resources. - 2.
+The legislature has formed a "Joint Committee on Property Tax Review and Reform" which is pending as of this forecast.
+We are watching these deliberations closely and they could impact future reappraisals and possibly the impact of the 20-mill floor currently in law.
+Our district is not on the 20-mill floor for Class I and Class II values.
+We are watching the Joint Committee carefully and will adjust the forecast pending their outcome. - 3.
 Income tax is the district's second largest revenue source.
 The past couple of payments that we received have been less than in previous years making the forecasting of the income tax even more difficult.
-We will monitor the income tax revenue very closely for any positive or negative changes that may occur. - 3.
-The State Budget represents 16.6% of district revenues, which means it is a significant risk to the revenue.
+We will monitor the income tax revenue very closely for any positive or negative changes that may occur. - 4.
+The State Budget represents 16.96% of district revenues, which means it is a significant risk to the revenue.
 The future risk comes in FY26 and beyond if the state economy stalls due to the record high inflation or the Fair School Funding Plan is not funded in future state budgets due to an economic recession.
 In this forecast, two forthcoming State Biennium Budgets cover FY26-27 and FY28-29.
 Future uncertainty in the state foundation funding formula and the state's economy makes this area an elevated risk to district funding long-range through FY28.
-We have projected our state funding in FY24 and FY25 based on the additional phase-in of HB33 (the fair school funding plan).
+We have projected our state funding in FY24 and FY25 based on the additional phase-in of the fair school funding plan.
 This forecast reflects state revenue to align with the FY25 funding levels through FY28, which we feel is conservative and should be close to what-the state approves for the FY26-FY28 biennium budgets.
 We will adjust the forecast in future years as we have data to help guide this decision.